spiritfader/Buying-Guide/fan-connectors-and-rgb.md

 #### 3 pin connector
 The 3 pin connector has been widely used for years.
 It has 3 connections: negative and positive for **voltage regulation** and a tachometer readout.

-connecting a 4pin connector to a 3pin header is possible, given it isn't blocked by a neighbourin component/connector.
+connecting a 4pin connector to a 3pin header is possible, given it isn't blocked by a neighbouring component/connector.

 ![3 pin connector pinout](https://i.imgur.com/TzcMQ8i.png)